lucieperrotta/ICG/hw3-NguyenPhanhoangPerrotta/icg17/readme.txt

 3.1 Phong Shading

 Phong shading follows the same idea as the gouraud shading algorithm.
-The only difference is that the normal vector is computed for each pixel for the phong shading, rather than for each vector like in the gouraud shading one.
+The only difference is that  for the phong shading the normal vector is computed for each pixel, rather than for each vector like in the gouraud shading one.
 Thus we stop the algorithm just before computing the normal_mv vector in the vshader file, and continue in the fshader one.